throuz/binance-funding-rate-bot/README.md

-# Binance RSI Bot
+# Binance Funding Rate Bot

-A trading bot for Binance that uses the Relative Strength Index (RSI) to make trading decisions.
-This bot not only trades based on RSI but also automatically backtests a range of predefined parameters to find the optimal settings for trading.
+A trading bot for Binance that uses funding rate data to make trading decisions.
+This bot analyzes funding rates to determine optimal times to go long and automatically backtests a range of predefined parameters to find the best trading strategies.

 ## Features

-- Monitors RSI values for a specified trading pair.
+- Monitors funding rates for specified trading pairs.
-- Executes buy and sell orders based on RSI thresholds.
+- Executes long trades based on funding rate thresholds.
-- Automatically backtests a range of predefined parameters to determine the best settings.
+- Automatically backtests a range of parameters to determine optimal trading settings.
-- Configurable trading settings.
+- Configurable trading strategies and risk management.
 - Real-time logging of trading activities.

 ## Prerequisites